 The election is over.
 As a candidate, you’ve either won or lost.
 All the advertising has ended, the final bills are paid, and the signage comes down.
 But don’t forget the campaign website – it’s still out there!
 Here are some ideas for dealing with your website after Election Day.

-No matter what you do, you should post a final election update to your site as soon as possible.
-Won or lost, you home page should acknowledge the results.
+No matter what you do, you should post a final election update to your website.
+Won or lost, your home page should acknowledge the results.
 Thank your friends and supporters for their help – they deserve it.

 Keep the campaign alive

 To keep volunteers and fundraisers available and in the loop, elected officials and PACs should never truly shut down their campaign organizations.
 You may want to shut down certain pages or sections of the campaign website, but continue to run the site with relevant news and event updates.
-In other words, keep the interest alive until the next campaign!
+In other words, if you are planning on running again, use the site to keep the interest alive until the next campaign.

-If you are done with politics altogether, your website can always be redesigned and re-purposed for another use.
+If you are done with politics altogether, your website can always be redesigned and re-purposed for another use, such as an organization or personal site.
 If you run a business in your name, you can either switch the entire site over or point the domain to another site.

-If you like the Online Candidate content management system, we offer a business version of our CMS.
-A new look can equal a new site!
-Visit ProfessionalSiteBuilder.com for details.
+If you like the Online Candidate content management system, we can convert your site to a business website with a new domain name.
+Contact us for more information.